apache/cxf-fediz/README.txt

 Welcome to Apache CXF Fediz!
 ============================
-Fediz helps you to secure your web applications and delegates security enforcement to the underlying application server.
+Fediz helps you secure your web applications by delegating security enforcement to the underlying application server.
 With Fediz, authentication is externalized from your web application to an identity provider installed as a dedicated server component.
 The supported standard is WS-Federation 1.2 Passive Requestor Profile.